 Evans’ failure to find evidence of a King or for that matter a Queen at the complex of buildings he called “The Palace of Knossos” calls into question his idea that these structures were palaces.
 Nanno Marinatos argued that the “palace” was instead a ritual center for the surrounding village, as well as a community gathering place, a place for storing grain, wine, and oil in a sacred way, and a place where ritual objects were fashioned of clay, bronze, stone, and gold.
 Following her lead, I renamed the “Palaces” “Sacred Centers.”
 In this blog I will experiment with renaming the “Minoan” culture “Ariadnian,” after the pre-Greek name Ariadne, which may be one of the names of the Goddess of Bronze Age Crete.

 One of the most pervasive–and many would say–most enigmatic symbols of the Ariadnian culture is the labrys.
 Labrys is a pre-Greek word which is usually translated as “double axe.”
 Labrys is the root of the word labyrinth, the home of the labrys.
 In Ariadnian Crete, the labrys is sometimes a pair of triangles joined at their apexes.
 This symbol is also found in Anatolia in the Neolithic era, for example, at Catal Huyuk.
 This image suggests the doubling of the sacred, life-giving, female public triangle.
 The labrys is carved on stones used in buildings in this way.
 However, in Crete the labrys is more frequently painted or cast in bronze or gold in a rounded shape that is only vaguely reminiscent of doubled triangles.
-Thus, I have never been satisfied with the interpretation of the Ariadnian labrys as the female triangle doubled.
+The labrys comes to symbolize more than the female triangle doubled.

 Though books still say that the “double axe” was used to sacrifice the bull, there is in fact no evidence for that.
 Nor is the labrys ever pictured as a “battle axe,” a weapon of war.
 The labrys is never shown in Ariadnian Crete in the hands of a man or a boy–but only in the hands of women or Goddesses.